multigrad/Multigrad-100-Project-Ideas/README.md

 # Frontend Project Ideas

-This repository contains a collection of frontend projects developed by [Your Name] for various purposes.
+This repository contains a collection of frontend projects curated by [Multigrad] for various purposes.
 Each project is listed with a brief description.

 | Project Name | Description |
 | ------------ | ----------- |